HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 Of the `server-timing` headers on the web, we find 42% of them have at least one `dur` property.
 This is a relative decrease compared to [last year](../2024/security#fig-53), but given the steep incline in header use over the year, the absolute number has risen.
 This also means that more headers do not include a `dur` property and use the header for other purposes, possibly through the use of the `desc` property that allows developers to set a description for certain metrics.

-Because the information included in the `server-timing` header can be sensitive, access to the values is restricted to the same origin and to origins listed in the `Timing-Allow-Origin`.
+Because the information included in the `server-timing` header can be sensitive, access to the values is restricted to the same origin and to origins listed in the `Timing-Allow-Origin` header.
 As we have shown above, many websites configure the `Timing-Allow-Origin` with a wildcard character, allowing all origins to access this potentially sensitive information.
 Even without cross-origin access, timing attacks can still be executed directly against servers exposing sensitive timing information outside of the browser context.

 ## Well-known URIs